What Is the Difference Between Laptop and Notebook Computers?

 There are still other versions of the "book" computer.
 Netbooks are even smaller and are inexpensive devices meant for basic computing tasks such as word processing, email and web browsing.

 Tablets have an enormous range of price and capability.
-More expensive hybrid models or convertibles such as the Microsoft Surface or the Acer Chromebook come with larger, higher resolution screens and detachable keyboards, putting them on par with notebooks and laptops for capability.
+More expensive hybrid models or convertibles such as the Microsoft Surface or the Acer Chromebook come with larger, higher resolution screens and detachable keyboards, putting them on par with notebooks and laptops for capability and ease of note-taking.

 Weight and Portability